August 10, 2018 1:07 PM

 © Chuck Close.
 Photo by Nafis Azad, courtesy Metropolitan Transportation Authority Arts and Design

 Artifex Press is pleased to announce the publication of "Subway Portraits," a new chapter in the Chuck Close Catalogue Raisonné.
-Featuring 12 large-scale mosaic portraits commissioned by New York City Metropolitan Transportation Authority Arts and Design, the mosaics are installed in the Second Avenue-86th Street Subway Station, which opened on January 1, 2017.
+Featuring 12 large-scale mosaic portraits commissioned by New York State Metropolitan Transportation Authority Arts and Design, the mosaics are installed in the Second Avenue-86th Street Subway Station, which opened on January 1, 2017.
 Chuck Close, Vik Muniz, Jean Shin, and Sarah Sze were the artists selected to produce mosaics for the stations on the Second Avenue subway line that had been long awaited since the approval of its initial proposal in 1929.

 Although Close began experimenting with creating portraits in mosaic nearly two decades ago, none had proved satisfactory to the artist until he thoroughly explored the possibilities of the medium for the subway portraits with two fabricators: Magnolia Editions in Oakland, California, and Mosaika Art and Design in Montreal.
 The portraits are mosaic translations from paintings, prints, and photographs of Close's subjects—artists, friends, family, and self-portraits.
 Although some of the artists featured might be internationally iconic such as Philip Glass, Lou Reed, and Cindy Sherman, his selection of subjects was meant less to reflect celebrity than to reflect the diversity of the ridership of the trains.